 - Stage 2:When the driver has accepted a trip and is on the way to pick-up, liability coverage increases to $1 million.

 - Stage 3:When the rider is in the car, ending at drop-off.
 Liability coverage of up to $1 million, plus limited coverage for damage to the driver’s car, and uninsured motorists’ coverage.

 What to Do After an Uber/Lyft Accident

-The first thing you should do after a car accident is get the names, contact information, and insurance details of everyone involved, and ask any witnesses for their contact information, too.
+The first thing you should do after a car accident is getting the names, contact information, and insurance details of everyone involved, and ask any witnesses for their contact information, too.
 Next, take as many pictures of the accident scene, the vehicles, and anything else relevant to the accident from as many angles as you can before you leave the scene.

 You should also call the police from the accident scene.
 Many states have a law requiring that law enforcement be alerted to any car accident that causes bodily injury or more than minor property damage, but, in any accident involving an Uber/Lyft driver, you will generally want the accident officially investigated as soon as possible, so that you’ll have a police report that you will need to back up your claim.

 If you are injured in an accident involving an Uber or Lyft driver, especially if your losses are significant, you might want to discuss your situation with a car accident lawyer.

 The information provided on this website is for informational purposes only.
 This website contains general information relating to areas of law familiar to our firm.
 The information should not be construed as legal advice or other professional advice.
 You should not rely on the contents of this website as such.
 Participation on this website does not create any kind of attorney-client relationship.
 If you need legal advice or representation, please contact my office, and I would be pleased to discuss your case with you and see if my firm can help.